Collapsible content

 Q3.Will it get stuck on some shaped drain covers?

-We have tested in a large number of underwater real-world scenarios, the Tank series robots can easily pass a variety of common drain covers.
+We have tested in a large number of underwater real-world scenarios, the robot can easily pass a variety of common drain covers.

 Q4.Where does it park when it's done?
 Does it know when it has covered the entire pool or does it keep going until the battery is low?